EGAdams/SMOL_AI/v0/mode_1_score_3rd.md

 - Contains test cases for the Mode1Score class.

 ### Test Case: TestMode1P1Score_LessThan3Points
-- Tests the mode1P1Score method when player1 has less than 3 points.
+- Tests the playerOneScore method when player1 has less than 3 points.
 - Sets up the necessary expectations.
-- Calls the mode1P1Score method.
+- Calls the playerOneScore method.
 - Asserts the expected behavior.

 ### Test Case: TestMode1P1Score_3Points_LessThan3PointsP2
-- Tests the mode1P1Score method when player1 has 3 points and player2 has less than 3 points.
+- Tests the playerOneScore method when player1 has 3 points and player2 has less than 3 points.
 - Sets up the necessary expectations.
-- Calls the mode1P1Score method.
+- Calls the playerOneScore method.
 - Asserts the expected behavior.

 ### Test Case: TestMode1P1Score_3Points_EqualPoints
-- Tests the mode1P1Score method when player1 has 3 points and player2 has 3 points.
+- Tests the playerOneScore method when player1 has 3 points and player2 has 3 points.
 - Sets up the necessary expectations.
-- Calls the mode1P1Score method.
+- Calls the playerOneScore method.
 - Asserts the expected behavior.

 ### Test Case: TestMode1P1Score_MoreThan3Points_DifferenceMoreThan1
-- Tests the mode1P1Score method when player1 has more than 3 points and the point difference with player2 is more than 1.
+- Tests the playerOneScore method when player1 has more than 3 points and the point difference with player2 is more than 1.
 - Sets up the necessary expectations.
-- Calls the mode1P1Score method.
+- Calls the playerOneScore method.
 - Asserts the expected behavior.

 ### Test Case: TestMode1P1Score_4Points
-- Tests the mode1P1Score method when player1 has 4 points.
+- Tests the playerOneScore method when player1 has 4 points.
 - Sets up the necessary expectations.
-- Calls the mode1P1Score method.
+- Calls the playerOneScore method.
 - Asserts the expected behavior.

 # Mode1Score.h